 The doctoral degree involves course work in the student's area of interest and in related areas.
 Moreover, a doctoral dissertation must be written and a public presentation (defense) of the work conducted is made.
 The doctoral dissertation represents the culmination of an original, significant research investigation and contribution to the body of knowledge.

 Marquette University Civil, Construction and Environmental Engineering graduates completing the doctor of philosophy (PhD) degree will have demonstrated:

 Students pursuing the master of science degree may select one of two different options: Thesis Option; and Course Work Option.

 The thesis option includes 24 credits of course work plus six MS thesis credits (30 total).
 The thesis option involves an in-depth independent research experience in which the details are reported in the thesis.
 The thesis represents an original research contribution to the field and includes a presentation (defense) of the work conducted.

 The course work option includes 30 credits of course work and does not require that the student submit a written document.
 This option includes a comprehensive examination upon completion of coursework and is attractive to those individuals who wish to obtain additional depth and breadth in one or more technical areas.

 Students and faculty of the Department collaborate on research projects spanning a wide range of topics and these are often the subject of MS thesis and PhD dissertation work.
-Many of these research activities are performed within the department's research centers/institutes: the Transportation Research Center, Water Quality Center, and Institute for Urban Environmental Risk Management and in the Engineering Materials and Structural Testing Laboratory (EMSTL).
+Many of these research activities are performed within the department's research centers/institutes: the Transportation Research Center, Water Quality Center, and in the Engineering Materials and Structural Testing Laboratory (EMSTL).
 Research projects often utilize the department's many laboratory facilities, including labs dedicated to concrete and asphalt materials, geotechnical materials; environmental processes; and hydraulics.